Madhur Jaffrey: Other films and television

 In 1962, she appeared in A Tenth of an Inch Makes the Difference by Rolf Forsberg.
 In 1969, she appeared in The Guide, based on the novel by R. K. Narayan, and in 1970, she appeared in Conduct Unbecoming, written by Barry England.

 In 1993, she appeared in Two Rooms by Lee Blessing.

 In 1999, she appeared in Last Dance at Dum Dum by Ayub Khan-Din.
 In 2004, Jaffrey appeared in Bombay Dreams on Broadway, where she played the main character's grandmother (Shanti).
 In 2005, she appeared in India Awakening by Anne Marie Cummings.

+In April 2019, Jaffrey starred in Nani, a rap music video by Zohran Mamdani, then a hip-hop MC under the stage name Mr. Cardamom (after the spice cardamom).